ChristophHannappel/Fedora-and-Nitrokey-for-SSH-Auth/README.md

 # Fedora-and-Nitrokey-for-SSH-Auth
-How to get the Nitrokey Pro working for SSH Authenticaiton on Fedora Workstation I didn't find any complete Guide.
+How to get the Nitrokey Pro working for SSH Authenticaiton on Fedora Workstation.
+I didn't find any complete Guide.
 So in order to save you sometime here is mine :)
-I tested it on a fresh Fedora Workstation 35 Installation
+I've tested it on a fresh Fedora Workstation 35 Installation

 ## Requirements
 * Allready initialized Nitrokey Pro 2 with GPG Keys